DinodC/meditations/README.md

 This project is licensed under the author.

 ## Acknowledgments
-A big thank you to the fam - dad, mom, Bok, Anton, Brye and Livia
+A big thank you to the fam - dad, mom, Bok, Anton, Brye and Livia.